SpaghetMeNot/normalmagic/docs/tools_overview.md

 # Tools Overview
 !!! info "Custom Normals"
     Most of these tools create or edit ***custom normals***.
-These can be unintuitive to work with if you're unfamiliar.
+These can be unintuitive to work with if you're unfamiliar with them.

     Once custom normals exist on a mesh, some default Blender tools/modifiers might not behave as expected.
-    Tools are included to fix situations such as [mirroring](normal_tools/repair_mirrored_normals.md) or [beveling](normal_tools/repair_bevel_normals.md) but it's something to be aware of.
+    Tools are included to fix situations such as [mirroring](normal_tools/repair_mirrored_normals.md) or [beveling](normal_tools/repair_bevel_normals.md) but it is something to be aware of.

 ## Asset Library
 The core of normalMagic is an asset library.
-You'll find links to all the tools in the sidebar under the following categories:
+You will find links to all the tools in the sidebar under the following categories:

 - [Mesh Modifiers](./mesh_tools/index.md)
 - [Normal Modifiers](./normal_tools/index.md)